Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-Figure 4 quantifies the doping evolution of the magnetic mode by tracking the fitted undamped dispersion $E_0(\mathbf{q}_\parallel)$ and damping $\gamma(\mathbf{q}_\parallel$) extracted from the DHO analysis.
-For the superconducting compositions measured here ($x=0$, $0.09$, and $0.21$), the RIXS spectra exhibit well-defined magnon-like peaks (Fig. 3a-c), making the extracted $E_0$ and $\gamma$ reliable.
+Figure~4 quantifies the doping evolution of the magnetic mode by tracking the extracted undamped dispersion $E_0(\mathbf{q}_\parallel)$ and damping $\gamma(\mathbf{q}_\parallel)$.
+For the superconducting compositions measured here ($x=0$, 0.09, and 0.21), the RIXS spectra exhibit well-defined magnon-like peaks, making the extracted $E_0$ and $\gamma$ highly reliable.
 The dispersions for $x\le 0.21$ are essentially coincident along both $[H, H]$ and $[H, 0]$, providing a quantitative confirmation that the characteristic double-stripe spin correlations and their underlying exchange scale persist across this high-$T_c$ portion of the superconducting dome.
-Consistent with our previous double-stripe analysis, the dispersion can be described by linear spin-wave calculations of a classical Heisenberg model $H=\sum_{i<j}J_{ij}\mathbf{S}_i\!\cdot\!\mathbf{S}_j$ (SpinW), yielding exchange parameters \(S\!J_1 \approx -8.0~\mathrm{meV}\), \(S\!J_2 \approx -3.7~\mathrm{meV}\), and a dominant \(S\!J_z \approx 44.4~\mathrm{meV}\) for $x=0-0.21$ (black curve in Fig. 4a).
-The corresponding damping remains modest in this doping range (Fig. 4b), consistent with well-defined collective spin excitations in the superconducting compositions.
+Consistent with our previous double-stripe analysis \cite{zhong2025spin}, the dispersion can be described by linear spin-wave calculations of a classical Heisenberg model $H=\sum_{i<j}J_{ij}\mathbf{S}_i\cdot\mathbf{S}_j$ (SpinW), yielding exchange parameters $SJ_1 \approx -8.0$~meV, $SJ_2 \approx -3.7$~meV, and a dominant interlayer coupling $SJ_z \approx 44.4$~meV for $x=0$--$0.21$ (black curve in Fig.~4a).
+The corresponding damping remains modest in this doping range (Fig.~4b), consistent with well-defined collective spin excitations in the superconducting compositions.